axiangcoding/wt-resource-tool/README.md

 - **Vehicle data**: All vehicle data in the game

 > [!note]
-> More data will be added soon!
+> More data will be added!

 ## Usage